bowman2001/perplexdoc/content/doc/intro/writing/index.md

     attrlink: https://unsplash.com/photos/JJMoAiVl9jA
 ---

 Markdown has become the favored markup language for structuring text files.
-With good cause: Its syntax is intuitive and yet quite comprehensive.
+With good cause: The syntax is intuitive and yet quite comprehensive.
 {.p-first} <!--more-->

 Markdown consists of plain text marked up with a small set of ASCII signs.
-Its designed to be read and to work with as easily as possible, the files usually get the suffix `.md`.
+Its easy to read without special software and we can write Markdown in any text editor.
+Markdown files end with the suffix `.md`.

+{{< mnote up=5 >}}
+The suffixes `.mdown` and `.markdown` also indicate Markdown, but are rarely used nowadays.
+{{< /mnote >}}

 After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors emerged.

-{{< mnote star=1 up=8 >}}
-The suffixes `.mdown` and `.markdown` also indicate Markdown, but they are rarely used.
-{{< /mnote >}}

-To resolve their annoying incompatibilities and to create a dependable syntax, John Mc&hairsp;Farlane et al. proposed a strict  specification in 2011: [_CommonMark_][cmark].
-This specification has been implemented in many Markdown render engines since and important web-software providers thereby adhere to _CommonMark_.
-For a quick look at _CommonMark_ you can visit their crisp [one page overview](https://CommonMark.org/help).
+To resolve their incompatibilities and to create a more general dependable syntax, John Mc&hairsp;Farlane et al. proposed a strict  specification in 2011: [CommonMark][cmark].
+This specification has been implemented by many Markdown render engines since and important web-software providers thereby adhere to CommonMark as a kind of standard.
+For a quick look at the syntax you can visit their crisp [one page overview](https://CommonMark.org/help).

 ## Markdown for Perplex